manubot/rootstock/USAGE.md

 + The TPOT-DS Manuscript (includes Hypothesis annotations, [source](https://github.com/trang1618/tpot-ds-ms), [manuscript](https://trang1618.github.io/tpot-ds-ms/))
 + The Manubot 2018 Development Proposal ([source](https://github.com/greenelab/manufund-2018), [manuscript](https://greenelab.github.io/manufund-2018/))

+Some of these examples are still in progress.
 If you are using the Manubot, feel free to submit a pull request to add your manuscript to the list above.

 ## Citing Manubot